Hong Kong records first virus death, Macau shuts casinos

 Airlines have stopped flights to parts of China.
 A suspension by the United Arab Emirates on Monday will affect the Gulf airlines Etihad and Emirates.

-Organizers of the Singapore Airshow said a meeting of about 300 international aviation officials had been canceled although the show itself would go ahead this month.
+Organisers of the Singapore Airshow said a meeting of about 300 international aviation officials had been cancelled although the show itself would go ahead this month.

 Some economists predict world economic output will shrink by 0.2 to 0.3 percentage points due to China’s lockdown.